 #4 Vancouver Style

-Many journals and institutions in the medical field use Vancouver style, which uses a standardized author-number system.
+Many journals and institutions in the medical field use the Vancouver Style, which uses a standardized author-number system.
 This style differs from the others by using square brackets to enclose the number [ ] within an in-text citation.
 In the reference list at the end of the paper, bracketed numbers direct the reader to the relevant cited source.
 It’s pretty much similar to IEEE format.

 Reference List Example:

-“ [1] : Pamplona FA, Prediger RD, Pandolfo P, Takahashi RN.
+“[1] : Pamplona FA, Prediger RD, Pandolfo P, Takahashi RN.
 The cannabinoid receptor agonist WIN 55,212-2 facilitates the extinction of contextual fear memory and spatial memory in rats.
 Psychopharmacology.
-2006 Nov;188(4):641-9.
+2006 Nov;188(4):641-9.”

-In-text Citation Example :
+In-text Citation Example:

 ….accelerated by CB1 agonists or cannabinoid reuptake inhibitors[1]”